Annex B: High Line Speed Inspection System (HLIS) - Beef

 - Carcass defect detectors

-The carcass detector will use an approved in-plant marking/tagging system to identify all dressing defects and Category I TPCs and may also place CFIA held tags on certain carcasses at the direction of CFIA Inspection staff.
+The carcass detector will use an approved in-plant marking/tagging system to identify all dressing defects and TPCs that are OCDs and may also place CFIA held tags on certain carcasses at the direction of CFIA Inspection staff.

 - Carcass defect trimmers